Cloud Foundry Environment Variables

 CF_INSTANCE_GUID

-The UUID of the particular instance of the app.
+The UUID of the app instance.

 CF_INSTANCE_INDEX